 She/her

-Louisa is an incoming PhD student in the Clinical Psychology program.
+Louisa is a PhD student in the Clinical Psychology program.
 She recently completed her master's thesis with the Brain Dynamics Lab, where she used EEG to explore neural dynamics related to mind-wandering that support task learning.
-For her PhD project, she will use fMRI to identify neural characteristics that can help guide a personalized approach to neurostimulation treatment for depression.
-Louisa is also committed to exploring how principles of equity, diversity, and inclusion (EDI) can be integrated into depression treatment, with a focus on individual experiences with healthcare systems.
-Clinically, she is interested in conducting neuropsychological assessments with adults experiencing neurocognitive decline.
+For her PhD project, she will use TMS-EEG to identify neural characteristics that can help guide a personalized approach to neurostimulation treatment for depression.
+Louisa is also committed to exploring how principles of equity, diversity, and inclusion can be integrated into depression treatment, with a focus on individual experiences with healthcare systems.

 Anastasia Mukhametzyanova